To better understand this post, we recommend the reader to first familiarize him/her self with the basics of TV media buying.

 We measure bonus spots as if they were paid airings (learn more about our TV measurement here).
 Whilst the true spot cost was zero, we use the actual price in the particular rotation (as paid by the advertiser or other Tatari clients) to determine its implied value.
 Details of bonus airings, and their implied value are further summarized in the dashboard.

 When a network is evaluated (e.g. using a Cost Per Visitor metric) in isolation, we decided to include the lift from bonus spots in this network KPI.
 After all, the bonus spots were provided by the network, and leaving them out would not give that network the performance credit it deserves.
 This approach can be tricky since the bonus airings may not be included in future airings, and as such the displayed network performance could be misleading.
-To avoid such a scenario, the occurrence of bonus spots are always clearly flagged out for each network (see the green icon on the bottom left next to NHL in the first screenshot above).
+To avoid such a scenario, the occurrence of bonus spots are always clearly flagged out for each network.

 Bonus spots are more than just a quick footnote in an Excel report.
 At Tatari, we give them the attention (or love) they deserve by making them an integral part of our measurement, dashboard, and media-buying practice.
 We recommend that you hold your current media-buyer to the same standard.